Event

 If you choose to sell through a merchant of record, your customers still go to your website to access the products.
 But with the MoR acting as a reseller, there are actually two transactions taking place during the sale: One between the end customer and the MoR, and the other between the MoR and you.

-Need a Merchant of Record for your SaaS?
+Need a Merchant of Record for your SaaS or digital product?
 Talk to our team today

 When the transaction is complete, it’s the merchant of record’s name that appears on the customer’s credit card statement and to whom the cardholder has recourse in case of any dispute, as they are technically making the sale with the end customer.
 This is how and why the merchant of record becomes the liable party.